weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md

 This means that when using the `multi2vec-bind` module any query using one modality (e.g. text) will include results in all available modalities, as all objects will be encoded into a single vector space.

+## Model license(s)

+The `multi2vec-bind` module uses the [ImageBind](https://github.com/facebookresearch/ImageBind) model.
+ImageBind code and model weights are released under the CC-BY-NC 4.0 license.
+See the [LICENSE](https://github.com/facebookresearch/ImageBind/blob/main/LICENSE) for additional details.

+It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.

 ## More resources

 import DocsMoreResources from '/_includes/more-resources-docs.md';